indrayam/spinnaker-the-hard-way/LocalGitInstallation.md

 hal config features edit --artifacts true
 ```

-Not entirely sure why the document titled [Kubernetes Provider V2 (Manifest Based)]([https://www.spinnaker.io/setup/install/providers/kubernetes-v2/) says the above command is also necessary as part of provisioning a Kubernetes Cloud provider.
+Not entirely sure why the document titled [Kubernetes Provider V2](https://www.spinnaker.io/setup/install/providers/kubernetes-v2/) says the above command is also necessary as part of provisioning a Kubernetes Cloud provider.
 Anyways, the result of running the above command was that the `~/.hal/config` changed whereby a new line `artifacts: true` was added under the `features:` section.

 ## Fork Spinnaker Microservices